 Starbucks Unveils New Holiday Cups And Snacks

-Starbucks is rolling out their annual holiday cup designs plus new and seasonal menu items in stores this Friday.
+Starbucks is rolling out their annual holiday cup designs plus new and seasonal menu items in stores as of Friday (November 2).

 Last year, the brand faced criticism as their cups were not Christmas-y enough for some people.